riachx/cyark-scripts/SimplifyScript/SimplifyScript/README.txt

     3. Your project must have a component named "Master" with the model you want simplified named "Ultra".

+    4. Your component "Master" should not have any models named "Model 1", "Model 2", "Model 3", etc.

-    4. If you quit this program early, note that the file output.txt is a temporary file and can be deleted.
+    5. If you quit this program early, note that the file output.txt is a temporary file and can be deleted.

 TO BEGIN: